-In fiscal year 2020, there were 32 discharge appeals filed and the Commission rendered decisions in 23 appeals.
-The Commission reduced discharge to suspension in five appeals and denied one appeal (upheld the discharge).
+In fiscal year 2021, there were 18 discharge appeals filed and the Commission rendered decisions in 27 appeals.
+The Commission reduced discharge to suspension in four appeals and denied nine appeals (upheld the discharge).
 One appeal was upheld, and the employee was reinstated with no discipline.
-Five appeals were dismissed for lack of jurisdiction because they were either exempt employees, filed a grievance, or filed untimely.
+Four appeals were dismissed for lack of jurisdiction because they were either exempt employees, filed a grievance, or filed untimely.
 Two appeals were dismissed for default.
-The remaining nine appeals were withdrawn or settled.
-There were 18 pending discharge appeals as of June 30, 2020.
+The remaining seven appeals were withdrawn or settled.
+There were nine pending discharge appeals as of June 30, 2021.

-There were two suspension appeals filed during fiscal year 2020 and four decisions rendered by the Commission.
-Three appeals were withdrawn, and one appeal was settled.
-There were no pending suspension appeals as of June 30, 2020.
+There were five suspension appeals filed during fiscal year 2021 and two decisions rendered by the Commission.
+One appeal was dismissed for lack of jurisdiction.
+One appeal was dismissed as moot.
+There were three pending suspension appeals as of June 30, 2021.

 The Commission is also responsible for hearing appeals of employees who have been demoted in their positions.
 Although this is not an active area, it is important that employees have a right to appeal if they believe they have been unjustly demoted in their position.
-No demotion appeals were filed during fiscal year 2020.
-There were no pending demotion appeals as of June 30, 2020.
+Two demotion appeals were filed during fiscal year 2021.
+Two appeals were dismissed for lack of jurisdiction because they were either exempt employees, filed a grievance, or filed untimely.
+There were no pending demotion appeals as of June 30, 2021.